graphql/graphql-spec/spec/Section 2 -- Language.md

 **Query shorthand**

-If a document contains only one query operation, and that query defines no variables and contains no directives, that operation may be represented in a short-hand form which omits the query keyword and query name.
+If a document contains only one operation and that operation is a query which defines no variables and contains no directives then that operation may be represented in a short-hand form which omits the {`query`} keyword and operation name.

 For example, this unnamed query operation is written via query shorthand.